eclipsesource/tabris-js/doc/modules.md

 To load a locally installed npm module, simply use its name as the identifier string, with no leading dot.
 For example:

     var _ = require("underscore");

+Modules that have been tested with Tabris.js are tracked as [GitHub issues](https://github.com/eclipsesource/tabris-js/issues?q=label%3A%22compatibility+npm%22).
+If the module is confirmed to work the issue is closed.
+Please feel free to add issues for modules that you tested.